kordaniel/tiralabra-2020-comppa/README.md

 ./gradlew checkstyleMain
 ./gradlew checkstyleTest
 ```
 These commands will generate reports inside the directory `comppa/build/reports/checkstyle/`.
-For example the `./gradlew check` command will generate an HTML-formatted report called `main.html`
+For example the `./gradlew check` command will generate an HTML-formatted report called `main.html` inside the mentioned directory.